 - consuming too much alcohol

-Low platelet count can also be a result of the body destroying too may platelets.
+platelet count can also be a result of the body destroying too may platelets.
 This

-can be a symptom (or side effect) of:

-- certain medications, include diuretics and anti-seizure medications
+can be due to side effects of certain medications, include diuretics and

 - idiopathic thrombocytopenic purpura (ITP)